AntoineDieudonne/WASM/README.md

 ## How to run

-Clone this repo then enter this command to start the flask server.
+Download or clone this repo then enter this command to start the flask server. (you need to have python installed)
 ```sh
 git clone https://github.com/AntoineDieudonne/WASM.git
 pip install flask